Skip to main content

 Hardware Selection

-You can increase your rewards by using larger CPUs or VDS plans with more cores (and the sufficient amount of RAM for each core), as well as finding hardware combinations that perform better at high-performance CPU workloads.
+You can increase your rewards by using hardware with more threads (and the corresponding RAM and storage), as well as finding hardware combinations that perform better at high-performance CPU workloads.

 Renting vs Owning